semanticdata/obsidian-statbar/README.md

 -   Updates automatically as you type
 -   Ignores Markdown syntax when counting words
 -   Works with any Markdown file in your vault
+-   Displays character count without spaces in a tooltip on hover

 ## 📦 Installation (_NOT AVAILABLE IN THE COMMUNITY PLUGINS YET!_)